wghou/tinyworlds/README.md

 Uses maskGIT inference

-Player prompts model with initial frame, we tokenize the image with our video tokenizer, then the player specifies one of the n_actions discrete latent actions to take by choosing integer value in $[0, |A|]$, we use that index to access the corresponding latent, and then condition the dynamics model with context window c on the video tokens t-c...t and latent actions t-c..t using the maskgit inference process.
+Player prompts model with initial frame, we tokenize the image with our video tokenizer, then the player specifies one of the n_actions action tokens to use by choosing integer value in $[0, |A|]$, we use that index to access the corresponding latent, and then condition the dynamics model with context window c on the video tokens t-c...t and action tokens t-c..t using the maskgit inference process.

 We repeat process autoregressively over the time dimension as actions are passed to model and tokens are predicted by the dynamics model and detokenized into frames to display to the user.

 # Data

 The data is processed and downsampled from mp4s into hdf5 files.
-You can download the following datasets I used from huggingface:
+You can download the following datasets I used from huggingface ([Datasets](https://huggingface.co/datasets/AlmondGod/tinyworlds), [Pretrained models](https://huggingface.co/AlmondGod/tineyworlds-models))

 1. PicoDoom (`picodoom_frames.h5`)
 2. Pong (`pong_frames.h5`)
 3. Zelda Ocarina of Tima (`zelda_frames.h5`)